-The NMEA adapter modules are serial multiplexers with multiple inputs and one output.
-The data reaching its inputs are grouped and transmitted consecutively through its output.
+- Multiplexer: The data reaching its inputs are grouped and transmitted consecutively through its output.
 Furthermore this unit will only retransmit the legal NMEA data strings.
 The single output has to be much faster than the inputs in order to transmit all the incoming data.
 The output speed of the NMEA Adapter modules is at least 19200bps while the NMEA signals according to their standard are communicating in 4800bps and for this reason NMEA Data Items can be perfectly handled by this module.
-Connect all NMEA data sources or other serial sources with similar baudrates (4800bps) to the NMEA Adapter modules.
+Connect all NMEA data sources to the NMEA Adapter multiplexer inputs.
+The first input is occupied by other hardware leaving 8-inputs to the user. - Converter: This is a high speed RS485 to RS232 converter to handle sources such as the AIS.
+It occupies a separate serial port.

-Note Use the NMEA setup program to observe the incoming data.
+Use the NMEA setup program to observe the incoming data.